kamalsambhani/Netflix-Analysis-and-dashboard/README.md

 CONTENT
 - Data analysis and data discription.
-- Objective
-- Lookup and Conditionl formatting
+- Lookup and Conditional formatting
 - Business questions to be answered using pivot table and dashboard
 - Finding insights from pivot table and dashboard.